Low0000/AlienVSZombieConsole/PART2.md

 ## Video Demo

-Please provide the YouTube link to your [Video Demo](https://youtu.be/kB-EhNpGuqU).
+Link to our demo video [Video Demo](https://youtu.be/kB-EhNpGuqU).

 ## Minimum Requirements
+- **ONLY** For Windows Operating System
+- MINGW Compiler installed For Compilation.

 ### Completed